adolfintel/TDF/README.md

 * If this is a DX9-11 game, try running it with WineD3D instead of DXVK by adding `TDF_DXVK=0`
 * If this is a DX8-10 game and you see striped shadows, your graphics driver probably doesn't support the `VK_EXT_depth_bias_control` extension yet (added in Mesa 23.3 for AMD/Intel)
 * Look for known issues and fixes for this game in the [DXVK issues page](https://github.com/doitsujin/dxvk/issues) (DX9-11), the [VKD3D-Proton issues page](https://github.com/HansKristian-Work/vkd3d-proton/issues) (DX12), and if you're on an AMD/Intel GPU check the [Mesa issues page](https://gitlab.freedesktop.org/mesa/mesa/-/issues) as well
-* If this is a DX9-11 game, create a file called `dxvk.conf` in the game's folder and tinker with [DXVK settings](https://github.com/doitsujin/dxvk/wiki/Configuration)
+* If this is a DX9-11 game, create a file called `dxvk.conf` in the game's folder and tinker with [DXVK's settings](https://github.com/doitsujin/dxvk/wiki/Configuration)
 * If this is a DX12 game, try tinkering with [VKD3D-Proton's settings](https://github.com/HansKristian-Work/vkd3d-proton#environment-variables)
 * If the game supports DXR, try adding `unset VKD3D_CONFIG` to disable ray tracing support that's normally enabled by default by TDF
 * If you're on AMD/Intel, try tinkering with [Mesa's settings](https://docs.mesa3d.org/envvars.html).
-These are some typical settings to try first for issues on AMD
+These are some typical settings to try first for issues on AMD (try them one by one!):
     * `export RADV_DEBUG=nodcc`
     * `export RADV_DEBUG=llvm`
     * `export ACO_DEBUG=noopt`